 How Tournament Play Works in Blackjack

 In their base form, blackjack tournaments are played in nearly the same way as the standard version of the game.
-Players still aim to beat the dealer to earn chips from each hand but with one major difference – they are competing against each other rather than against the house.
+Players still aim to beat the dealer to earn chips from each hand, but there is one major difference: they are competing against each other rather than against the house.

 Once everyone pays their way in, each contender receives the same starting stack of chips as the other participants, with the chips themselves being devoid of monetary value in most cases.
 They are merely used to keep track of how each player is progressing through the tournament.